Vasco

 RevOps teams sit on mountains of data.
 What they lack is the ability to turn it into a narrative fast enough to matter.

-The synthesis work is manual, repetitive, and error-prone.
+The synthesis work is manual and slow.
 The same numbers need to tell different stories depending on the audience: the board wants an executive summary, the VP Sales wants a pipeline diagnostic, the CRO wants concrete actions.

 Some teams don’t even know where to start.
 They open a spreadsheet, stare at the numbers, and ask: “What’s going on?”